Beef Jerky Recipe

 The direction in which you slice beef will affect its texture.
 This is a highly debated question amongst jerky lovers.
 But in the end, it comes down to your preference.

-When you cut the beef against the grain you end up with a more tender, and in my opinion, easier-to-chew bite of jerky.
+When you cut the beef against the grain, you end up with a more tender and, in my opinion, easier-to-chew bite of jerky.

 Meat Tenderizer